 The service costs include heating, electricity, water and internet.

 Yes.
-At the start of the renting period, you pay one month of rent extra (without service costs), which will be your security deposit.
-When you move out of Startblok and leave your living space undamaged, the security deposit will be returned to you (no rent will be calculated).
+At the start of the rental period you pay one additional month of rent (without service costs), which will be your security deposit.
+When you move out of Startblok and leave your living space undamaged, the security deposit will be returned to you (no interest will be calculated).

 When signing your rental agreement, you will have to pay an one-time administration fee of €41,-.

 When you rent a studio you will also have to contribute to the city tax for sewage purification and waste removal.
-You can apply for exemption from these costs because of your low income status but you will need to arrange this yourself.
-How to do this is mentioned in the letter you’ll receive with your first taxation bill from the municipality.
+It is possible to apply for exemption from these costs if you have a low income status, but you will need to arrange this yourself.
+Instructions on this process are provided in the letter you’ll receive with your first taxation bill from the municipality.

-When you live in one of the apartments and rent a room, sewage and waste removal costs are included in the service costs and therefore the letter (De Key) will arrange any exemption you’re entitled to.
+When you live in one of the apartments and rent a room, sewage and waste removal costs are included in the service costs and therefore the rental agency (De Key) will arrange any exemption you’re entitled to.